 Please be aware, Commercial Surrogacy in Thailand is banned and considered illegal according to Thai Law.

-All appointments for Consular Reports of Birth Abroad (CRBA) in Thailand will be made only after receiving the application by mail.
-Please note, Embassy and Consulate staff cannot pre-adjudicate CRBA applications, pre-screen documents or answer specific questions via phone/email until we receive the application package via post mail.
+All appointments for Consular Reports of Birth Abroad (CRBA) in Thailand will be made only after receiving the application electronically (eCRBA) or by post mail.
+Please note, Embassy and Consulate staff cannot pre-adjudicate CRBA applications, pre-screen documents or answer specific questions via phone/email until we receive the application package electronically or via post mail.

 Once the determination is made that all required documents are completed, we will contact you via email to schedule an appointment.
 Please follow the below steps on how to apply for your child’s CRBA.